Bell Hill

 You’ve determined your eligibility for Minnesota unemployment benefits, and now it’s time to proceed with the application process.

-You’ll need your social security number and employment history.
+You’ll need your Social Security number and employment history.
 Apply online at www.uimn.org or by phone.

 The Department of Employment requires accurate work history for timely processing.
 Have your information ready to guarantee a smooth application with the Minnesota Department of Employment.
+These guidelines apply to everyone, including veterans, felons, and low-income adults, who may find unemployment benefits especially critical in maintaining financial stability while seeking new opportunities.

 Requesting Benefit Payments